The main methods include using an Epoxy DIY repair kit or melting the plastic back together using a soldering iron.

-Often when a leak is seen on a plastic radiator many think it must be replaced, when it can be repaired at home easily.
+Often when a leak is seen on a plastic radiator, many think it must be replaced when it can be repaired by a DIY type person.

 Repairing a leak is an easy task that most any DIY backyard mechanic can do.

 There are three ways to repair a plastic radiator.